-To study abroad at a school means that the student is attending another eligible institution while maintaining enrollment at George Fox and wants financial aid for this study.
+To study abroad at a school outside of George Fox University’s consortium of college partnerships means that the student is attending another eligible institution while maintaining enrollment at George Fox and wants financial aid for this study.
 In this case, the study abroad is coordinated through the financial aid office.
 This financial aid consortium agreement is approved on a case-by-case basis.
 It is George Fox University’s financial aid policy to not do consortium agreements with another school unless it is an approved study through the Center of Peace and Justice.
 Also, be aware that an approval to pursue a consortium agreement by George Fox University does not mean it will be approved by the visiting institution.
 Every school has the right to approve or deny consortium agreements.
 In this case, a student is eligible for Federal Student Aid only.
 The student will be responsible for making sure George Fox receives the bill from the visiting institution and must follow through in making sure all classes are transferred after the term is completed.
 Upon receiving a bill from the visiting institution, George Fox University will send a check for the student’s federal aid to that institution.

 Diversity Statistics of Enrolled, Full-Time Students Who Receive Federal Pell Grants: 2012-2013

-Although Federal Pell Grants are not available to graduate students, the following statistics are for information purposes in identifying the diversity of the total number of enrolled, full-time student who received Pell Grants at George Fox University.
+The following statistics are for information purposes in identifying the diversity of the total number of enrolled, full-time student who received Pell Grants at George Fox University.
 Of the total enrolled, full-time Pell Grant recipients, 62.8% are females and 37.2% are male students.
 The ethnic diversity is as follows: American Indian/Native Alaskan 0.94%, Asian 4.04%, Black/African American 4.18%, Hispanic 11.19%, Native Hawaiian/Pacific Islander 0.67%, Nonresident Alien 0.13%, 2 or more races 4.99%, White 69.00%, Unknown 4.85%.

 Penalties for Drug Law Violation